-Absent registration under the Securities Act, shares issued upon exchange of OP Units are restricted securities.
+Absent registration under the Securities Act, shares issued on exchange of OP Units are restricted securities.
 These restricted securities may not be sold in the absence of Securities Act registration unless an exemption is available, such as the exemption from registration in Rule 144.

-The SEC has issued interpretive guidance, however, that an exchanging OP Unitholder's holding period of Pubco Shares for purposes of Rule 144 commences upon the acquisition of the OP Units exchanged.
+The SEC has recently issued interpretive guidance, however, that an exchanging OP Unitholder's holding period of Pubco Shares for purposes of Rule 144 may generally include (or tack) the holding period in the corresponding OP Units exchanged.
 This guidance:

-- Permits holders holding OP Units for the requisite holding period under Rule 144 (which is commonly satisfied by the time the customary IPO lock-up agreement with the underwriters expires) to rely on that rule to immediately publicly resell the Pubco Shares received in an exchange, subject to the limitations of Rule 144 applicable to affiliates of the Pubco. - Allows the Pubco, in most cases, to avoid having to register the issuance of Pubco Shares to exchanging OP Unitholders, which had previously been a common and costly feature in UP-C IPO structures.
+Permits holders holding OP Units for the requisite holding period under Rule 144 (which is commonly satisfied by the time the customary IPO lock-up agreement with the underwriters expires) to rely on that rule to immediately publicly resell the Pubco Shares received in an exchange, subject to the limitations of Rule 144 applicable to affiliates of the Pubco.
+Allows the Pubco, in most cases, to avoid having to register the issuance of Pubco Shares to exchanging OP Unitholders, which had previously been a common and costly feature in UP-C IPO structures.

 Customary registration rights, however, may still be useful for affiliates of the Pubco to enable them to resell Pubco Shares received in exchange for OP Units without being required to comply with the volume and manner of sale limitations of Rule 144 that otherwise apply.
 As a result, registration rights agreements will remain a common feature of UP-C IPOs as they are with other IPOs.
-For more information on resales under Rule 144, see Practice Note, Resales Under Rule 144.
+For more information on resales under Rule 144, see Practice Note, Resales Under Rule 144 (4-382-8769).
 For an overview of registration rights, see Practice Note, What Are Registration Rights Agreements?
+(3-386-4395).